gwharton/autocustomergroup/README.md

 <li><b>VAT Registration Number</b> - The UK VAT Registration Number for the Merchant.
 This will be provided to HMRC when all validation checks are made.</li>
 <li><b>Import VAT Threshold</b> - If the order value is above the VAT Threshold, no VAT should be charged.</li>
 <li><b>Customer Group - Domestic</b> - Merchant Country is within the UK/IM, Item is being shipped to the UK/IM.</li>
-<li><b>Customer Group - Intra-EU B2B</b> - Merchant Country is within the EU, Item is being shipped to NI, VAT Number Validated Successfully Online.</li>
+<li><b>Customer Group - Intra-EU B2B</b> - Merchant Country is within the EU, Item is being shipped to NI, Validated UK VAT Number Supplied.</li>
-<li><b>Customer Group - Intra-EU B2C</b> - Merchant Country is within the EU, Item is being shipped to NI, Valid VAT number is NOT supplied.</li>
+<li><b>Customer Group - Intra-EU B2C</b> - Merchant Country is within the EU, Item is being shipped to NI, Validated UK VAT Number is NOT Supplied.</li>
-<li><b>Customer Group - Import B2B</b> - Merchant Country is not within the UK/IM, Item is being shipped to the UK/IM, VAT Number Validated Successfully.</li>
+<li><b>Customer Group - Import B2B</b> - Merchant Country is not within the UK/IM, Item is being shipped to the UK/IM, Validated EU VAT Number Supplied.</li>
 <li><b>Customer Group - Import Taxed</b> - Merchant Country is not within the UK/IM, Item is being shipped to the UKIM, Order Value is below or equal to Import VAT Threshold.</li>
 <li><b>Customer Group - Import Untaxed</b> - Merchant Country is not within the UK/Isle of Man, Item is being shipped to the UK/Isle of Man, Order Value is above the Import VAT Threshold.</li>
 </ul>